stellalph/19-PWA-Text-Editor/README.md

 The application is a web text editor where the user can create notes or code snippets with or without an internet connection and where the user can reliably retrieve them for later use.

+The URL of the GitHub repository is https://github.com/stellalph/19-PWA-Text-Editor.git and the repository name is 19-PWA-Text-Editor

 ## Table of Contents

 * [Installation](#installation)